 Men are bulking up with hormonal and steroid assistance but the nature of these drugs is to bring additional aggression into the person consuming these drugs.
-If you add Meth or Ice as a social drug to body building steroid users then you have a recipe for a rageaholic prone personality.
+If you add Meth or Ice as a social drug to bodybuilding steroid users then you have a recipe for a rageaholic prone personality.

 The net effect of these contributing factors is the increased levels of physical anger and rage across the community.
-We see it in the increased road rage incidents, the impatience of people in queues, the abuse online of trolls against others, the one punch criminal cases in court, the bullying in workplaces, the assaults on sports fields, the sexual and physical abuse of children, women and passive men by more dominant and aggressive men and women.
+We see it in the increased road rage incidents, the impatience of people in queues, the abuse online of trolls against others, the one-punch criminal cases in court, the bullying in workplaces, the assaults on sports fields, the sexual and physical abuse of children, women and passive men by more dominant and aggressive men and women.

 Where ever you look you see it playing out.
-Children are become more violent with the number of child to child, child to teacher, and parent to child assaults in and around schools on the increase.
+Children are becoming more violent with the number of child to child, child to teacher, and parent to child assaults in and around schools on the increase.
 Racism, sexism and religious hatred are all alive and well in our culture.

 Every human is born with aggressive potential.
-As part of our “fight and flight” system encoded within parts of the brain we all have the potential to fight, to attack, and to be triggered into anger and rage when confronted or overwhelmed.
+As part of our “fight and flight” system encoded within parts of the brain, we all have the potential to fight, to attack, and to be triggered into anger and rage when confronted or overwhelmed.

 We often channel this aggression into sport, challenges, tasks and goals as a way of discharging aggressive impulses into “positive” forms.
 We need some aggression to motivate us into action and to make us safe so anger at least helps us to set boundaries, state our “no”, and to keep us confident to be present in our environment without stress.

-However the same potential can become distorted and show its negative face via acting out, trauma, and unsafe forms of expression.
-The visible forms of anger and rage are by their very nature energetic, hyper-aroused and action oriented.
+However, the same potential can become distorted and show its negative face via acting out trauma, and unsafe forms of expression.
+The visible forms of anger and rage are by their very nature energetic, hyper-aroused and action-oriented.

 They are the more typical forms that we see reported in the press and which we may easily experience from another or notice occurring in our community.

-Yet there are also invisible and more subtle forms of violence in our culture that are those forms of mind violence done to others and also those forms of self-mutilation whether done to the body or the mind or the spirit of the Self.
+Yet there are also invisible and more subtle forms of violence in our culture that are those forms of mental violence done to others and also those forms of self-mutilation whether done to the body or the mind or the spirit of the Self.
 Many of these dynamics may be traced back to our family of origin.

 The childhood development process for each one of us happened within a family system.
-It is accurate to say that a childhood for any one of us saw each one of us exposed to individual, family and cultural dynamics that worked for or against us.
+It is accurate to say that childhood for any one of us saw each one of us exposed to individual, family and cultural dynamics that worked for or against us.

 Take for instance having a parent who is a perpetrator of some form of violence to family members, whether that be on physical, sexual, emotional, mental or spiritual planes.
-Much offender behaviour is “acting out” or re-enactment behaviours of their own trauma, and the behaviour matches how they were once victimised themselves.
+Much offender behaviour is “acting out” or re-enactment behaviours of their own trauma, and the behaviour matches how they have once victimised themselves.

 In this situation we see inter-generational abuse running down family trees until someone or something intervenes to put a stop to the perpetrator who was once themselves a victim.
-Victims will tend to internalise the trauma on a number of fronts but as a general rule they will tend to develop a “repetition compulsion” to revisit the original trauma in themselves.
+Victims will tend to internalise the trauma on a number of fronts but as a general rule, they will tend to develop a “repetition compulsion” to revisit the original trauma in themselves.

-A healthy person has healthy anger which is life affirming as it sets boundaries, protests a “no” when required, and acts to keep us alive and safe when we are under threat.
+A healthy person has healthy anger which is life-affirming as it sets boundaries, protests a “no” when required, and acts to keep us alive and safe when we are under threat.
 Children learn healthy or unhealthy anger from their parents and peers depending on what is put in front of them.